wp-plugins/wp-jquery-plus/readme.txt

 Tags: jquery,google
 Requires at least: 3.3
 Tested up to: 3.4.1
-Stable tag: 0.3
+Stable tag: 0.4
 License: GPLv2

 Loads jQuery from Google using the exact jQuery version as your current WordPress install while still maintaining backwards comptability for the core WP jQuery library

 == Description ==

-There’s been a [whole heap of discussions](http://wpcandy.com/teaches/how-to-load-scripts-in-wordpress-themes) recently about the "correct" way to load jQuery onto your site.
+There’s been a whole heap of discussions about the "correct" way to load jQuery onto your site.
 I thought I’d throw my solution into the ring.
-What this plugin does differently than others is it loads jQuery from Google - while still maintaining backwards compatability for the core WP jQuery library AND uses the core WP jQuery version!
+What this plugin does differently than others is it loads jQuery from Google - while providing a fallback to the local version in the event the CDN is down or you are not allowed to access Google (like in China).
+It also uses the same version as WordPress does - automagically.

-*Future Plans*

-* Store URL in transient for one less DB query (will only re-generate on WP upgrade to check for new jQuery version)
+**WordPress 3.5 is now required for protocol relative URLs**

 == Installation ==